Guilty plea in 2021 double homicide of motorcyclists in Rockingham County. One of victims was U.S. Marine veteran

-On the afternoon of May 24, 2021, Isaac Fitzgerald and his wife, Haneefa Fitzgerald, 42, both of Fredericksburg, Va., and their friend Kwandre Carey, 24, of Montross, Va., stopped at Love’s Travel Stop in Reidsville on their way home to Virginia after a multi-day, multi-state motorcycle trip.
+The shootings happened on the afternoon of May 24, 2021.
+Isaac Fitzgerald and his wife, Haneefa Fitzgerald, 42, both of Fredericksburg, Va., and their friend Kwandre Carey, 24, of Montross, Va., stopped at Love’s Travel Stop in Reidsville on their way home to Virginia after a multi-day, multi-state motorcycle trip.

 Once they finished eating, the Fitzgeralds got on Isaac Fitzgerald’s motorcycle, Carey mounted his, and the trio left to return home, according to investigators with the Rockingham County Sheriff’s Office.